-- 4.1.2 Title 14 CFR Compliance.
+- 2.1.2 Title 14 CFR Compliance.
 It is not the intent of this AC to provide all the predeparture landing distance regulatory requirements.
 However, pilots must be knowledgeable of the regulations applicable to their type of operation, so they can both comply with such regulations and fully understand regulatory shortcomings.
 Parts 91K, 121, and 135 require operators of large transport category airplanes to comply with certain landing distance requirements at the time of takeoff.
 These requirements are sometimes referred to as "dispatch requirements."
-The requirements limit the allowable takeoff weight to that which would allow the airplane to land within a specified percentage of the landing distance available on: (1) the most favorable runway at the destination airport under still air conditions; and (2) the most suitable runway in the expected wind conditions.
-Part 91, § 91.1037(e); part 121, § 121.195(e); and part 135, § 135.385(d) further require an additional 15 percent be added to the landing distance required when the runway is wet or slippery, unless a shorter distance can be shown using operational landing techniques on wet runways. - 4.1.2.1 Sections 91.1037(b), 121.195(b), and 135.385(b).
-Regulations require that during preflight planning, if current conditions indicate the runway will be dry at the TOA, the flightcrew may not depart on the flight unless it has been determined that the aircraft will be able to perform a full stop landing within 60 percent of the effective length of the runway.
+The requirements limit the allowable takeoff weight to that which would allow the airplane to land within a specified percentage of the Landing Distance Available (LDA) on: (1) the most favorable runway at the destination airport under still air conditions; and (2) the most suitable runway in the expected wind conditions.
+Part 91, § 91.1037(e); part 121, § 121.195(e); and part 135, § 135.385(d) further require an additional 15 percent be added to the landing distance required when the runway is wet or slippery, unless a shorter distance can be shown using operational landing techniques on wet runways. - 2.1.2.1 Sections 91.1037(b), 121.195(b), and 135.385(b).
+Regulations require that during preflight planning, the flightcrew may not depart on the flight unless it has been determined that the aircraft will be able to perform a full stop landing within 60 percent of the effective length of the runway.
 To determine the landing distance required, multiply the AFM approved landing distance by 1.667 or divide the AFM approved landing distance by 0.60.
+This factor assumes a dry runway condition at TOA.

-Example: AFM approved landing distance = 3000 ft (3000' x 1.667 = 5000' or 3000' $\div 0.60 = 5000$ '.)
-In this example, to comply with the 60 percent rule, the runway at the planned destination would need to be at least 5000 ft long.
+Example: AFM approved landing distance = 3000 ft (3000' x 1.667 = 5000' or $3000' \div 0.60 = 5000$ '.)
+In this example, to comply with the 60 percent rule, the runway LDA at the planned destination would need to be at least 5000 ft long.

-4.1.2.2 Sections 91.1037(e), 121.195(e), and 135.385(d).
-If weather reports or forecasts indicate that the runways at the destination airport may be wet or slippery, unless a shorter distance can be shown using operational landing techniques, the regulations require that the aircraft not depart unless the operator can show that the effective runway length at the destination airport is at least 115 percent of the runway length required for a dry runway (as calculated above).
+2.1.2.2 Sections 91.1037(e), 121.195(e), and 135.385(d).
+If weather reports or forecasts indicate that the runways at the destination airport may be wet or slippery, unless a shorter distance can be shown using operational landing techniques, that the aircraft may not depart unless the operator can show that the effective runway length at the destination airport is at least 115 percent of the runway length required for a dry runway (as calculated above).

-Example: If it was determined that the runway at the planned destination would need to be 5000 ft to comply with the 60 percent rule in dry conditions (as in the first example, above), then in forecast wet conditions, the runway would need to be at least 5750 ft long (5000' x 1.15 = 5750').
+Example: If it was determined that the runway at the planned destination would need to be 5000 ft to comply with the 60 percent rule in dry conditions (as in the first example, above), then in forecast wet conditions, the runway LDA would need to be at least 5750 ft long $(5000^{\circ} \times 1.15 = 5750^{\circ})$.

-Note 1: The additional 15 percent increase is based only on the previously calculated distances used for a dry runway.
-The increase is not based on demonstrated wet runway stopping performance; therefore, wet runway factored landing distance may not provide enough runway for the aircraft to stop.
+Note 1: The additional 15 percent increase required by the regulations above is based only on the previously calculated distances used for a dry runway.
+Caution: The increase is not based on demonstrated wet runway stopping performance; therefore, wet runway factored landing distance may not provide enough runway for the aircraft to stop.

 Note 2: There exists a common misconception that grooved runways or runways covered in PFC are considered dry for predeparture-planning calculations.
-Pilots must remember that the 15 percent increase is still required if the runway will be wet on landing, even if it is grooved or PFC.
+Pilots and dispatchers must remember that the 15 percent increase is still required if the runway will be wet on landing, even if it is grooved or PFC.